nojronatron/nojronatron.github.io/continuing-education/github-copilot.md

   - Inline Chat can be used within Jupyter Notebooks!
 - SDLC: Copilot Metrics API at Github.com: Queryable to get information about your Copilot Users at Organization Level or by Teams at Enterprise licensing level.
 Results are JSON document by default.
   - Copilots Metrics Viewer: Online graphing interface that can be set up on-prem, using Copilot Metrics API data.

+## About Github Copilot Enterprise

+- [ ] Understand features of Github Copilot Enterprise.
+- [ ] Differentiate between the three Copilot SKUs.
+- [ ] State use-cases for Copilot Enterprise.
+- [ ] Know how to enable Copilot Enterprise.

+### Enterprise Primary Features

+Knowledge Bases:

+- Link markdown documentation across repositories.
+- Appears to be limited to Markdown files, but whatever they contain is game for indexing.
+- Only available in Enterprise.
+- Copilot suggestions tailored to configured Knowledge Bases content.

+Custom Models:

+- Fine-tune a custom model.
+- Enterprise customer benefit from additional features of improved accuracy and contextual alignment than other SKUs.
+- Chat can be customized to a CodeBase.
+- Generate  summaries of PRs based on code changes.

+Docset:

+- Private, custom collections of internal code and documentation.
+- Documentation search and summarization.
+- Copilot will response specifically to questions about internal code such as frameworks and dependencies.
+- Copilot will use context of internal code workflow in generative responses.

+Code Review:

+- Provide insight specific to the Enterprise code base.
+- Explain code snippets, providing clarity.

+### Enterprise Feature Set

+- All Copilot for Individuals features.
+- All Copilot for Business features.
+- Adds complete integration with security tools (limited in CP for Business).
+- Adds complete audit logging and reporting (limited in CP for Business).
+- Adds collaborative Chat _within PRs_.
+- Adds PR Summaries.
+- Adds Copilot DocSet management.
+- Adds Copilot code review.

+_Note_: Copilot Code Review is more than just using `/explain` or free-form chatting with Copilot using an Individual or Business license.

+### Enabling and Configuring Enterprise Features

+Requires:

+- GitHub Copilot for Business subscription.
+- GitHub Copilot Enterprise Cloud account.

+Steps:

+1. Setup Business account.
+1. Setup Enterprise account (free trial available).
+1. Enable Copilot Enterprise "at the enterprise level".
+1. Configure Copilot Enterprise settings for each GitHub Organization in the enterprise.

+Enforcing Policies:

+- Requres policy enablement under 'Manage organization access to GitHub Copilot' and adding the Enterprise Subscription.

+User Access:

+- Organizations must be set up to enforce policies.
+- Enable access within 'Code Planning and Automation' section.
+- Assign user permissions under 'Confirm Seat Assignment'.

+Enable/Disable Specific User Access:

+- This is a Permissions setting, under 'Confirm Seat Assignment' setting.

+Pull Request Summaries:

+- Within the Description field of a PR, select the Copilot icon (alongside the text editor toolbar) and select 'Summary' from the drop-down.

 ## GitHub Copilot Basics - MSFT Reactor